nestauk/industrial-taxonomy/reports/section_2.md

 The Jaccard similarity can be approximated using Minhash and LSH - a method originally used by search engines to detect near-duplicate web pages to improve their search results [@LSH].
 Below we outline the high-level concepts behind the approach.
-The interested reader should refer to Chapter 3 of [@mmds] for a thorough treatment of the theory and implementation behind MinHash and LSH.
+The interested reader should refer to Chapter 3 of @mmds for a thorough treatment of the theory and implementation behind MinHash and LSH.

 A Minhash is cheap to compute and has the following relation to the Jaccard similarity: The Jaccard similarity of two sets is the probability that their minhash is the same.
 By computing many ($n$) minhashes of each name (second column in [@tbl:minhash]) we can approximate probability that the minhash of two sets is the same and thus their Jaccard similarity - as $n \to \infty$ this will become exact.
-Next we use Locality Sensitive Hashing and group the $n$ MinHashes of each name into $b$ bands of size $r$ ($n = b r$) and checking for collisions in each band (third column [@tbl:minhash]) we identify names with a high probability of having the same MinHash.
+Next we use Locality Sensitive Hashing and group the $n$ MinHashes of each name into $b$ bands of size $r$ ($n = b r$) and check for collisions in each band (third column [@tbl:minhash]) we identify names with a high probability of having the same MinHash.
 Putting this all together, for each name in the first dataset of names (e.g. for each Glass name) we can efficiently identify names in the second dataset of names (e.g. Companies House names) that have a high probability of having the same MinHash and thus are likely to be highly Jaccard similar.

 | Name           | $n=6$ Minhashes of Name | LSH Groups ($b=2, r=3$) |